bpmn-io/bpmn.io/src/blog/2022/011-2022-year-in-review.md

 ## The Year as a Collaborative Effort

-The community contributed several contributions such as improved support for [international keyboard layouts](https://github.com/bpmn-io/diagram-js/pull/681), support for [strict content security policies](https://github.com/bpmn-io/bpmn-js/issues/1625), let alone fixes for various bugs.
+The community contributed several contributions such as improved support for [international keyboard layouts](https://github.com/bpmn-io/diagram-js/pull/681), [full internationalization in dmn-js](https://github.com/bpmn-io/dmn-js/pull/710), and support for [strict content security policies](https://github.com/bpmn-io/bpmn-js/issues/1625).
+Let us not forget numerous smalelr fixes for various bugs.

 With a stable group of seven developers split across two teams, we are set up to improve our toolkits and support the community in the upcoming year.
 Head to [our about page](https://bpmn.io/about/) to learn more about us.